juice-shop/pwning-juice-shop/part1/rules.md

 #### Scripting tools

-A small number of challenges is not realistically solvable manually unless you are cheating or are incredibly :four_leaf_clover:-lucky.
+A small number of challenges is not realistically solvable manually unless you are cheating or are incredibly 🍀-lucky.

 For these challenges you will require to write some scripts that for example can submit requests with different parameter values